 iRacing is the absolute winner here, no questions asked.

 iRacing also has a bunch of third party utilities that you can use.
 Some of the more famous ones include Trading Paints, which you can use to get free custom paint jobs for your cards, crew uniforms and helmet designs.
-There’s also CrewChief in case you want to use a different radio spotter.
+There’s also CrewChief if you want to use a different radio spotter.

-You can get just about any track or any car in the world on the internet, download it and use it in the sim.
-If that’s not enough for you, you can build your own cars and tracks and race them in here.
+You can get just about any track or car in the world on the internet, download it and use it in the sim.
+If that’s not enough for you, you can build your cars and tracks and race them in here.

 The game also has a lot of DLCs on offer that adds more cars without burning a giant hole in your pocket.
 You can race an exquisite selection of 178 roads and track cars.
 However, if offroad is more your thing, you might want to look at the next entry.